chihacknight/chihacknight.org/_posts/blog/2017-03-30-5-years-chi-hack-night-call-for-speakers.md

 - 5 minutes or less in length
 - Must not solicit any company or commercial product

-Between five and ten proposed talks will be picked to present at Chi Hack Night #250 for fame and glory!
+Between five and ten proposed presentations will be picked to present at Chi Hack Night #250 for fame and glory!

-[Submit your lightning talk here](https://docs.google.com/forms/d/e/1FAIpQLSc3tYmb_dPU-c2FrshJUZCdYyMuLtI90evdOoZMG8rkilZvtQ/viewform?usp=sf_link) by Thursday, April 13th.
+[Submit your lightning presentation here](https://docs.google.com/forms/d/e/1FAIpQLSc3tYmb_dPU-c2FrshJUZCdYyMuLtI90evdOoZMG8rkilZvtQ/viewform?usp=sf_link) by Thursday, April 13th.

 ### <i class='fa fa-pencil'></i> Testimonials